expo/expo/docs/pages/guides/sharing-before-release.md

 ---
-title: Sharing your app before you ship
+title: Sharing before release
 ---

+import ImageSpotlight from '~/components/plugins/ImageSpotlight'

 Ultimately, you will want to publish your application to the App Store and Play Store to access the opportunities for wider distribution and to provide a familiar installation process for your users.
-While you are developing though, you'll want to let other members of your team and your potential users see the work in progress to gather feedback and make sure you're building a quality product.
+While you are developing though, you'll want to let other members of your team and others with a vested interet in the project see the work in progress to gather feedback and make sure you're building a quality product.

 ## Expo Go